The flat-sky approximation to galaxy number counts -- redshift space correlation function: Introduction

 where $\chi=\chi(z)$ is the comoving distance to redshift $z$, and $V$ is the potential of the peculiar velocity in the longitudinal gauge, such that $\vec V = - \nabla V$.
 The functions $b(z)$, $s(z)$ and $f_{\rm evo}(z)$ are the galaxy bias, the magnification bias and the galaxy evolution bias respectively.
 They depend on the specifications of the catalog (which types of galaxies have been included) and on the instrument (what is the flux limit of the instrument in which frequency band).
 The three terms on the first line of eq.~\eqref{eq:number_counts} denote the contributions from density, RSD, and lensing, the third line contains the Doppler term (which we will denote d1), and the fourth and fifth line denote various relativistic effects which are only important on the largest scales.
 Note that in eq.~\eqref{eq:number_counts} we did not yet make use of the Euler equation for presureless nonrelativistic matter, given by:

 which causes the second line in eq.~\eqref{eq:number_counts} to vanish.
-Throughout this paper, we will assume that the Euler equation holds, and therefore neglect the second line in eq.~\eqref{eq:number_counts}.
+Throughout this paper, we will assume that the Euler equation holds, i.e. we shall assume our theory of gravity to be general relativity, and therefore neglect the second line in eq.~\eqref{eq:number_counts}.
 Note that eq.~\eqref{eq:number_counts} contains two kinds of terms: 1) local terms, which just depend on the position $\bn$ and redshift $z$ of a galaxy, and 2) non-local, or integrated terms, which depend on the entire trajectory of a photon between the source galaxy and the observer.

 The 2-point correlation function (2PCF) of the number counts, eq.~\eqref{eq:number_counts}, can be obtained from the expression:

 The brackets in eq.~\eqref{eq:def_2pcf} are the theoretical ensemble average, but, if ergodicity holds (as it does for the case of a statistically homogeneous and isotropic Gaussian random field), they can be replaced by a spatial average in observations.
 Due to isotropy, the 2PCF is a function of only three variables, usually taken to be $\{z_1, z_2, \cos \theta = \bn_1 \cdot \bn_2\}$, but of course, it can also be expressed in other variables; in this paper, we will use a mean redshift $\bar z$, a separation $r$ between the two points in comoving coordinates, and an angle $\mu$.
 They are connected to $\{z_1, z_2, \cos \theta\}$ via: